IntroCSCI/colorvisionproject-larkinkoker/README.md

 ### Functions

 There are 2 bool functions, one for  detecting shades of red and one for shades of green with bool as the return type and variables defined in int main.
 There is alse a void function that takes the bools and if both return as true, puts out a statement declaring that red and green have been detected and could be problamatic to those that suffer from red green colorblindness.
+There is also bool function that decides whether the image is valid.
+All prototypes are at the top befor int main and the definitions below return 0}.

 ### Classes